 Real Estate Investments

-Bill Sengelmann is Senior Vice President of Real Estate Investments and is responsible for overseeing Camden's Real Estate Investment activities including new development, acquisitions and dispositions.
+Bill Sengelmann is Executive Vice President of Real Estate Investments and is responsible for overseeing Camden's Real Estate Investment activities including new development, acquisitions and dispositions.
 Since joining the company in 1998 as Vice President of New Development, Sengelmann has been involved in the design and development of more than 10,000 multifamily units and real estate transactions in excess of $1.8 billion.

 Sengelmann began his real estate career after graduating from the University of Texas in 1984.
 He spent ten years with American General Investment Corporation and NorthMarq Capital, where he originated in excess of $1.5 billion of debt and equity transactions throughout the United States.

 Ben Brosseau is Vice President of Real Estate Investments for Camden.
 He is responsible for all aspects of multifamily developments for Arizona, California and Nevada.
 Brosseau holds a Masters Degree in Real Estate from the University of San Diego, and a Bachelors Degree in Business and History from the University of North Carolina in Chapel Hill.

 Jean Harding joined Camden's predecessor company in 1985 and has held a variety of positions throughout her tenure at Camden.
 Harding is responsible for overseeing all due diligence; reviewing underwriting all acquisitions; developing and implementing business plans and budgets on new acquisitions; implementing the dispositions process and monitoring all disposition activity; and coordinating all real estate closings.
 Over the past ten years, Harding has participated in the acquisition and disposition of over $2 billion in transactions.